The role of electron interactions in a failed insulator revealed by shot noise: Summary

-\textbf{Summary.} Our shot noise measurements in ultrashort nanojunctions of nitrogen-doped Ta revealed electron thermalization over the length not exceeding $8$~nm at $4.2$~K, indicating a short single-particle lifetime due to electron-electron interactions.
-Analysis shows that the latter can mediate hopping in a manner somewhat similar to the phonon-mediated hopping, explaining the `failed" insulator behaviors characterized by non-divergent increase of resistivity with decreasing temperature.
+Our shot noise measurements in ultrashort nanojunctions of nitrogen-doped Ta revealed electron thermalization over the length not exceeding $8$~nm at $4.2$~K, indicating large effects of electron-electron interactions.
+Analysis shows that these interactions result in dephasing leading to localization.
+Localization and MIT are usually interpreted as synonymous.
+In contrast, we showed that e-e interactions can also mediate charge hopping between single-particle states, preventing MIT.
+This mechanism is analogous to the effects of electron-phonon interaction in phonon-mediated hopping but is independent of temperature, providing an explanation for the `failed" insulator behaviors characterized by non-divergent resistivity.

-We present the first, to our knowledge, microscopic interpretation for the non-divergent negative temperature coefficient in ``failed" insulators.
-According to our analysis, transport in these materials involves both phonon- and electron interaction-mediated hopping of quasi-localized electronic states.
-In contrast to phonon-assisted hopping, hopping mediated by electron interactions is not suppressed at cryogenic temperatures, avoiding resistivity divergence.
-Our model provides an excellent approximation for the temperature-dependent resistivities.
-The role of electron interactions increases with decreasing disorder, suggesting that interactions may be the mechanism of electron localization in weakly disordered ``failed" insulators such as pure $\beta$-Ta.
-These materials may thus realize a Hund's metal state, a correlated non-Fermi liquid stabilized by electron interactions~\cite{osti_1694387}.
-They may be related to hydrodynamic metals where scattering is also dominated by interactions~\cite{Fritz2024}.
-This connection may be manifested in transport propeties in clean failed insulators at deep cryogenic temperatures, warranting further studies.

-Momentum and energy transfer in interaction-mediated hopping may be facilitated by a many-particle electron fluid akin to incoherent Cooper pair condensate, as hypothesized for thin ``failed" insulator films near superconductor-to-insulator transition~\cite{Breznay2017,yang2019intermediate,zhang2022anomalous}.
-This possibility warrants further studies by electronic and optical techniques, and theoretical modelling of many-electron effects in these materials.

-In spin-orbitronics, $\beta$-Ta is known as one of the most efficient spin Hall effect (SHE) sources, which has been traditionally attributed to its spin-orbit-coupled band structure~\cite{liu2012spin}.
-The effects of charge localization and strong interactions demonstrated by our study are presently unexplored in the context of SHE.
+In spin-orbitronics, $\beta$-Ta is known as one of the most efficient spin Hall effect (SHE) sources, which has been traditionally attributed to spin-orbit-coupled single-electron band structure~\cite{liu2012spin}.
+The effects of localization and strong interactions demonstrated by our study are unexplored in the context of SHE.
 Intriguingly, alloying of conventional Fermi liquids results in a relatively abrupt and significant enhancement of SHE on approaching the Ioffe-Regel regime corresponding to the onset of the ``failed insulator" state~\cite{Shashank2025,liu2025enhancingzspingeneration}.
+Qualitatively, we expected that a large SHE results from the suppressed quenching of the spin-orbit structure of atomic states by the crystal field.
+This observation can provide guidance in the ongiong search for efficient SHE materials.